Lifetime Service Award

 The John C. Haar Lifetime Service Award (The Haar Award) was established in 2009 to honor John C. Haar, who served his community through exemplary lifelong service.
 The Haar Award is intended to honor direct support of community activities and indirect support provided through leadership roles in civic and community organizations.

-The Glenda M. Bowman Lifetime Inspirational Leadership Award (The Bowman Award, alternatively known as the North Star Award) was established in 2012 to honor Glenda M. Bowman, who served her community through exemplary lifelong service.
+The Glenda M. Bowman Lifetime Inspirational Leadership Award (The Bowman Award) was established in 2012 to honor Glenda M. Bowman, who served her community through exemplary lifelong service.
 The Bowman Award is intended to honor lifelong inspirational leadership, examples of which would include: serving as a positive role model and mentor; demonstrating courage in the face of adversity; fostering the spirit and intent of diversity; and, motivating and helping others to reach their full potential.